-St. Patrick’s Day is right around the corner friends and so is Spring!
+St. Patrick’s Day is right around the corner, friends, and so is Spring!
 YAY!!
-Today I’m so excited to be joining a few very talented ladies in sharing our antique crocks and how we decorate with our crocks for Spring, hosted by Cindy over at County Road 407 Blog.
+Today I’m so excited to join a few very talented ladies in sharing our antique crocks and how we decorate with our crocks for Spring, hosted by Cindy over at County Road 407 Blog.
 I hope you’ll stop by and visit every one of them!
-If you are joining me here today from Christy Little @ Our Southern Home, welcome and I am so very glad you stopped by.
+If you are joining me here today from Christy Little @ Our Southern Home, welcome, and I am so very glad you stopped by.
 Let’s Decorate!

-I knew right away I wanted to decorate my antique crocks with white tulips and greenery to incorporate both Spring and Saint Patrick’s Day.
-Simple whites and greens just speak Irish to me, and throw in an antique crock, how could you go wrong?
+Right away, I knew I wanted to decorate my antique crocks with white tulips and greenery to incorporate Spring and Saint Patrick’s Day.
+Simple whites and greens speak Irish to me, and throw in an antique crock, how could you go wrong?
 So where to begin?
-First, I gathered up the two crocks that I inherited from my mother and a couple of other small crocks I had around the house.
+First, I gathered the two crocks I inherited from my mother and a couple of other small crocks I had around the house.

-I ordered two dozen white tulips from our local florist, as we just don’t have many floral options here in Vermont in March… No Trader Joe’s, can you believe that?
-I was, however able to purchase some greenery, babies’ breath, and, daisies at our local supermarket, which would be the foundation for the floral bouquets I had in mind.
+I ordered two dozen white tulips from our local florist, as we don’t have many floral options here in Vermont in March… No Trader Joe’s, can you believe that?
+I was, however, able to purchase some greenery, baby breath, and daisies at our local supermarket, which would be the foundation for the floral bouquets I had in mind.

 I filled a glass vase with water and placed it into the middle of one of the crocks.
 Then started to fill it with the various greens and baby’s breath that I found in the floral section of our local supermarket.
-Once I had the greens arranged in abundance, I started adding the white tulips one by one for a total of 12 into each crock.
+Once I had the greens arranged in abundance, I added the white tulips one by one for 12 into each crock.